yarml/LogiCraft/design.md

 - Implement SymbolChecker, which utilizes both ProgDeclMap, and LocalDeclMap to verify function bodies consistency.
 - Verify all function bodies with their own SymbolResolver, report errors if they arrise.
 - If no error arises, then we're done semifying, the semifier outputs the same AST except with all identifiers remapped to their global names, an AST without ModDecl or UseDecl, functions of the AST have attached with them their SymbolResolver.
+The AST output by the semifier does not even separate modules, everything is in one tree